-As we pass into late spring and everything is growing vigorously we would strongly advise to check newly planted trees and shrubs for water stress now that they have fully come out of dormancy.
+As we pass into late spring, everything is growing vigorously.
+We would strongly advise to check newly planted trees and shrubs for water stress now that they have fully come out of dormancy.
 Beware of dry spells but also be aware that roots need to breathe so too much water (waterlogging) will do as much harm as not enough.
-Water stress can be particularly noticeable on newly planted laurels (see picture above - note with water stress it is usually the older leaves that yellow first but in spring this may coincide with the usual shedding of the oldest leaves anyway).
+Water stress can be particularly noticeable on newly planted laurels.
+The picture above shows how it is usually the older leaves that yellow first through water stress.
+But in spring this may coincide with the usual shedding of the oldest leaves anyway.

 It is necessary to carry out a regular watering regime for the first two years.
 At this time of year I would recommend watering as follows:-

 - Our big shrubs – 4 litres (1 gallon or ½ a large watering can) every 2 to 3 days.

 - Our trees and instant laurel hedging – 9 litres (2 gallons or 1 large watering can) every 2 to 3 days.